Become a master in parking management — five things to keep in mind

 Keep track of your parking spaces

 You may have heard the expression “shit in, shit out”?
 This is a good idea when it comes to parking management.
-After all, it is only when you know what you have that you know what you can rent.
+After all, it is only when you know what you have that you know what you can rent out.
 And how.
 Thus, inventory is the first step to becoming really good at parking management.

 Start by finding out:

-- How many seats do you have
+- How many spots you have

 - Whether and how they differ in size